 “Seasons” is a near-silent look at the ice age origin of animal activity in Europe as it remains inside an enormous forest and nearby lands to inspect the circle of life in its purest form.
 The narrative track tells us of the development of early man as tribes become societies and gradually claim the land for themselves as hunter begin to rise up in power, testing boundaries.
+You could say that it is still like this now.
+Hunting still lives on to this day and with more equipment, like the outdoorempire.com bow sight picks being reviewed, it only increases the power that hunters and humans have over the many different animals that live in the wild.
 The human factor remains in a state of curiosity, allowing the animal kingdom to continue doing business as usual (the tireless war between predator and prey) as we see multiple examples of pursuit and consumption.

 The animal footage, I understand is not staged, yet it does have a theatrical quality.
 Cameras track movement and walk through habitats, spotlighting individual behaviors and power plays.
 We see nature display its complexity without disruption.